2023 Best Value Precision Production Basic Certificate Schools in the Southwest Region

 Top 10 Best Precision Production Basic Certificate Schools

 Our 2023 rankings named Hill College the best value school in the Southwest Region for precision production students working on their basic certificate.
-Located in the distant town of Hillsboro, Hill College is a public college with a small student population.
+Located in the distant town of Hillsboro, Hill College is a public school with a small student population.

 Hill College undergraduate students pay an average of $4,462 in tuition and fees each year.

-Out of the 26 schools in the Southwest Region that were part of this year’s ranking, Lone Star College System landed the # 3 spot on the list.
-Located in the midsize city of The Woodlands, North Harris Montgomery is a public school with a very large student population.
+Out of the 26 schools in the Southwest Region that were part of this year’s ranking, Amarillo College landed the # 2 spot on the list.
+Located in the medium-sized city of Amarillo, Amarillo College is a public college with a medium-sized student population.

-North Harris Montgomery undergraduate students pay an average of $6,456 in tuition and fees each year.
+Amarillo College undergraduate students pay an average of $4,704 in tuition and fees each year.

 South Plains College undergraduate students pay an average of $4,857 in tuition and fees each year.